Liberty style: Architecture

 The architecture of the Liberty style was more closely akin to the Baroque style. with a lavish excess of external ornament.
 Pietro Fenoglio was one of the early figures in Liberty style architecture, with the Casa Fenoglio-Lafleur in Turin, which added Art Nouveau elements onto a more traditional facade.

+In Genoa, the most important Liberty buildings can be found in the Castelletto residential district and on Via XX Settembre; these include Palazzo Orzali and Palazzo della Borsa.
 In Palermo the major figure was Ernesto Basile, who used curved forms similar to the Belgian-French Art Nouveau combined with symbolist murals, as in the Grand Hotel Villa Igiea (1899–1900).
 Basile also combined elements of a medieval castle with Liberty decoration to create the Villino Florio in Palermo (1899–1902).

 Milan had a large number of Liberty style houses.
 The most prominent architects included Giovanni Battista Bossi, whose Casa Galimberti had a facade drenched with decorative sculpture and murals.
 The decoration seemed to have been poured over the building.
 The sculpture somewhat recalls the work of the Renaissance painter Giuseppe Archimboldo.